Gabatrix: the Violet Wave

 Cason interrupted Javier as a person’s face popped in on his display.
 It was a woman’s face, but Javier couldn’t tell who it was.

 “Chief of security,” Cason said as he brought his projected screen closer to his face.
 The camera on his arm recorded and broadcasted his message to the other person on the line.
 “My name is Lieutenant Cason.
 I need to get access to section 4B of the base.
-I was isolated when the alert when off.
+I was isolated when the alert went off.
 I need to rejoin my staff.”

 The defense fleet had no choice but to continue pressing forward.
-Their engines were burning blue hot as they kept flying in formation.
+Their engines were burning blue-hot as they kept flying in formation.
 In desperation, the UHN Angre turned its own railgun turrets and tried to fire at the Shal’rein fleet at extreme range.
 Blue and purple particles showered the gray cylindrical hull of the UHN ship.
-Rounds that would travel for several kilometers a second would still take a little bit of time for one another to hit.
+Rounds that would travel for several kilometers a second would still take some time for one another to hit.

 “Where are they targeting?”
 Admiral Anaya asked.